Bill Cable: Actor

 He worked on Elvira's Movie Macabre in 1984 (Episode: Frankenstein's Castle of Freaks).
-Cable also appeared in the films Pee-wee's Big Adventure, Elvira, Mistress of the Dark, La Posta in Gioco, The Deadly Cure and in 4 films with director Carlos Tobalina (filmmaker): The Last Tango in Acapulco, Jungle Blue, Flesh and Bullets and What's Love.
+Cable also appeared in the films Pee-wee's Big Adventure, Elvira, Mistress of the Dark, La Posta in Gioco, The Deadly Cure and in 4 films with director Carlos Tobalina: The Last Tango in Acapulco, Jungle Blue, Flesh and Bullets and What's Love.